TNolan01/weather/README.md

 <h4 id="tempChart" style="color: orange; font-weight: bold">tempChart.js</h4>
 <h4 id="solarChart" style="color: orange; font-weight: bold">solarChart.js</h4>
 <h4 id="windChart" style="color: orange; font-weight: bold">windChart.js</h4>
 <p> These four scripts for the basis of rain_chart.html.
-All are similar in stucture.
+All are similar in structure.
 Fetching the required data and then rendering into a line graph with Chart.js.</p>
 <p> Other elements which form part of the functions that make up these scripts are as follows.</p>
 <ul>
 <li>Code to convert the date from the JSON format YYYY-MM-DD 00:00:00 to the relvant day name, ie. Monday, Tuesday etc. This is for the reason of clarity as the JSON date format would be to cluttered and unclear when shown on the graph.</li>
-<li>I have also included code to destory the 'canvas' prior to creating the new graph.
+<li>I have also included code to destroy the 'canvas' prior to creating the new graph.
 With this the you could not use the same canvas repeatedly to create the different graphs relating to the option selected. </li>
 <li>I have created the variable to convert the newly create chart to a PNG image, the user has the option to download the currently displayed chart.
 A pop up prompts asks the user to confirm or cancel the download, if they have clicked the download button.</li>
 </ul>
 <br>